tysonjens/medical_referrals_catboost/README.md

 * Fit individual models by specialty so the specialty-by-specialty nuances don't get washed out.
 * Grid search across higher limits of depths and iterations.
 * Understand relative cost of False Negatives.
 Could the business live with them?
+* Check performance over 1 ensuing month (instead of 3).
+Hypothesis is that it will be easier to predict over just one month.

 #### Acknowledgements